tvdboom/ATOM/docs_sources/api/feature_engineering/feature_selector.md

 <p>
 <strong>max_correlation: float or None, optional (default=1.)</strong><br>
 Minimum value of the Pearson correlation coefficient to identify correlated features.
-A value of 1 will remove one of 2 equal columns.
+A value of 1 removes one of 2 equal columns.
 A dataframe of the removed features and their correlation values can be accessed through the collinear attribute.
 If None, skip this step.
 </p>